 Do not use variables assigned enumeration values in arithmetic operations, or to receive the results of arithmetic operations if subsequent use will be as an enumerator.

-6.6 Numeric Conversion Errors [FLC]
+6.6 Conversion Errors [FLC]

+SGM 2019-11-09 Ensure that all of the conversion issues are covered, not just numeric conversions

 6.6.1 Applicability to language

+The vulnerability as specified in TR 24772-1 clause 6.16 is applicable to Fortran .
 Fortran processors are required to support two kinds of type real and are required to support a complex kind for every real kind supported.
 Fortran processors are required to support at least one integer kind with a range of 1018 or greater and most processors support at least one integer kind with a smaller range.

 Automatic conversion among these types is allowed.